wenda84/BSTbyTemplate/README.md

 # BSTbyTemplate
-a binary search tree with cpp template, only a header file.
+a binary search tree with cpp template, only a header file(bTree.hpp).

 # how to test
 \# cd src/